Life Cycle Assessment of the Stonyfield Farm Product Delivery System

-- A PDS that uses high density polyethylene (HDPE) in place of polypropylene (PP) cups;
+-A PDS that uses high density polyethylene cups;

-- A PDS that uses a thermoforming manufacturing process instead of injection molding;
+-A PDS that uses a thermoforming process instead of injection molding;

-- A PDS that uses coated unbleached paperboard in place of PP cups; and
+-A PDS that uses coated unbleached paperboard cups; and

-- A PDS that uses polylactide (PLA) in place of PP cups.
+-A PDS that uses corn-based polylactide (PLA) cups.